Speak (Anderson novel)

 Speak, published in 1999, is a young adult novel by Laurie Halse Anderson that tells the story of high school freshman Melinda Sordino.
 After Melinda is raped at an end of summer party, she calls the police, who break up the party.
 Melinda is then ostracized by her peers because she will not say why she called the police.
 Unable to verbalize what happened, Melinda nearly stops speaking altogether, expressing her voice through the art she produces for Mr. Freeman's class.
 This expression slowly helps Melinda acknowledge what happened, face her problems, and recreate her identity.

 Speak is considered a problem novel, or trauma novel.
 Melinda's story is written in a diary format, consisting of a nonlinear plot and jumpy narrative that mimics the trauma she experienced.
 Additionally, Anderson employs intertextual symbolism in the narrative, incorporating fairy tale imagery, such as Hawthorne's The Scarlet Letter, and author Maya Angelou, to further represent Melinda's trauma.

-The novel was based on Anderson's personal experience of having been raped as a teenager and the trauma she faced.

 Since its publication, the novel has won several awards and has been translated into sixteen languages.
 However, the book has faced censorship for its mature content.
 In 2004, Jessica Sharzer directed the film adaptation, starring Kristen Stewart as Melinda.